AFFINITY: The upgraded software (Affinity V3.1) from Canva has an amazing new RAW conversion option with tonal presets. It's worth trying...

 Study this article for more info on exposure and how to use ISO "Image Brightness."

-Olympus photographers will benefit from a new Sensor Performance Meter because it will improve the understanding of sensor saturation and image noise.
-It will also help OM-System establish trust with M43 photographers by proactively managing the "sensor size" and AF cycle after every new M43 camera launch.
+Olympus photographers will benefit from a new Sensor Performance Meter because it will improve the general understanding of sensor saturation and image noise.
+It will also enable OM-System to take the lead by proactively managing repetitive "sensor size" and the "best" AF promotions after each M43 camera launch.
 See my OM-System OM-1 II overview for more about a new OMS camera...

-How do Sensor Saturation and SNR "exposure" data benefit us?
+How would Sensor Saturation and SNR "exposure" data benefit us?
 Because it's possible to manage the sensor's performance separately from the ISO.
-It lets us think differently about the ISO, Aperture, and Shutter Speed.
-It opens new opportunities, like using a saturated sensor at a lower ISO (image brightness) to control the highlights.
-We can correct our image brightness in Workspace because a saturated sensor allows us to lower the ISO and re-adjust it with the Workspace EC slider.
+It lets us think differently about the ISO, Aperture, and Shutter Speed, while opening new creative opportunities, like using a saturated sensor at a lower ISO (image brightness) to control highlights.
+We can correct the image brightness in Workspace because a saturated sensor lets us lower the ISO and re-adjust it with the Workspace EC slider.
 This is why the Sensor Performance Meter has an A/B display option.
 See this article for more...

 What more could we expect from a new OM-System Pen F II?